DapperDodo/schedule/README.md

 `run func X every Y at Z`

 Schedule is a REALLY REALLY SIMPLE scheduler for automating jobs.
-Simply wrap your job inside a func(){}
+Simply wrap your job inside a func(){}, schedule the runs, block until shutdown.
-Schedule the runs
-Block until shutdown

 installation: